Craig Barron: Documentarian

-Barron produces and is featured in a number of documentary supplements for DVD and Blu-ray editions from The Criterion Collection and Turner Classic Movies.
+Barron produces and is featured in a number of documentary supplements for DVD and Blu-ray editions from The Criterion Collection and TCM.
 The documentary shorts, often in conjunction with Burtt, explain with interviews, animated sequences and reenactments, how 3D effects were produced in classic Hollywood films, such as Citizen Kane, It's a Wonderful Life, and The Incredible Shrinking Man.